RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/projects/projects.md

 </style>

-The Research Software Engineering team at Sheffield has worked on projects involving a variety of methods and technologies, below are some of the projects we have either worked on are are currently working on:
+The Research Software Engineering team at Sheffield has worked on projects involving a variety of methods and technologies, below are some of the projects we have either worked on or are currently working on:

 {% assign today_date = 'now' | date: '%s' %}
 {% assign projects = site.case_studies %}